Finding the best mattress for back pain takes a bit of research..

 What do the mattress makers say?

-Advice from manufacturers isn’t very consistent.
-However, The Queen’s mattress maker Hypnos suggests its firm mattresses ‘can help keep your spine in a comfortable and stable position’.
+The King’s mattress maker Hypnos suggests its firm mattresses ‘can help keep your spine in a comfortable and stable position’.
 The company also warns that ‘the common presumption is that the firmer the bed, the better it is for your back, but that is not always the case.
 Sometimes it’s just about getting the perfect mattress paired with the right pillow.‘

-Meanwhile, another mattress manufacturer called REM-Fit suggests that the firmest of their three mattresses (REM-Fit 500) is their ‘recommended choice…if your preference is a supportive mattress or you suffer from a back complaint’.
+Meanwhile, a mattress manufacturer called REM-Fit suggests that the firmest of their three mattresses (REM-Fit 500) is their ‘recommended choice…if your preference is a supportive mattress or you suffer from a back complaint’.
 Again, please note that I’m not a back expert, I’m just quoting others.

 What does the science say about the best mattress for back pain?